Calcofluor-white

 Calcofluor-white or CFW is a fluorescent blue dye used in biology and textiles.
-It binds to 1-3 beta and 1-4 beta polysaccharides of chitin and cellulose that are present in cell walls on fungi, plants, and algae.
+It binds to 1–3 beta and 1–4 beta polysaccharides that are present in the cell walls of fungi, plants, and protozoa.
 In plant cell biology research, it is used for the staining of cell walls of both algae and higher plants.
-It is also useful in medicine and animal biology as a sensitive tool for the visualization and identification of fungi in the tissue.
+It is also useful in medicine as a sensitive tool for the visualization and identification of fungi in biopsy samples.

 Usage

 Medicine

 CFW can be used in both clinical mycology and parasitology.
-Free-living amoebae in ocular species can have cysts that can be vividly seen with the stain.
+Pathogenic free-living amoebae can form cysts that can be vividly seen with the stain.
 CFW can be used with the Papanicolaou stain to help strengthen the response of yeasts in Pap smears.

 Research

 In research, calcofluor-white is also used to stain bud scars of yeast cells because the bud scars have a higher content of chitin, which stains them more than the rest of the cell membrane.
 Due to this stain, it is possible to count the bud scars which is an indication for the age of the cell.
 It shows similar staining patterns as wheat germ agglutinin (WGA), which bind N-acetylglucosamine and sialic acid on polysaccharides.

-It is especially useful for the identification of Mucor and the causative agents of zygomycosis.
+It is especially useful for the diagnosis of mucormycosis.

 Calcofluor-white can be used to stain thecal plates in armoured dinoflagellates.